Cognitive Science is the interdisciplinary study of mind and intelligence, bringing together course content from:

 While available with any undergraduate major, the minor in Cognitive Science is especially appropriate for majors in the fields listed above.

 To earn a minor in Cognitive Science, students must complete 15 credits at the 2000-level or above.
-COGS 2201 is required, plus four additional courses coming from at least three areas (A through F).
+Foundations of Cognitive Science, COGS 2201 is required, plus four additional courses coming from at least three areas (A through F).
 No more than two courses may be counted from any one department.

 For forms relating to adding, changing or dropping majors and minors click here.